-Are you replacing your holiday abroad with a staycation in Wales in 2021?
+Are you replacing your holiday abroad with a staycation in Wales this year?
 Whether you are or not, here are the best places to visit in Wales for a Wales Staycation to feel like you are truly on holiday and somewhere new!

 Wales is a fairly small country but there are so many places to visit in Wales and it is so varied too!
 North and South Wales are completely different and so is the East, West and Middle!